Purpose of this article

 GRESB awards a maximum of 3 points to RA2 for technical building assessments conducted within the last three years.

 Unlike RA1, RA2 is not cumulative across years.
-Instead, scoring is based on:
+Scoring is based on:

 - The type of assessment performed

-- The percentage of portfolio gross floor area (GFA) covered by each assessment type
+- The percentage of portfolio GFA covered by each assessment type

-Each assessment type has its own maximum point allocation, which is then multiplied by the GFA coverage.
+Each assessment type has its own maximum point allocation, multiplied by GFA coverage:

 Assessment type | Maximum points |